nestjs/docs.nestjs.com/content/pipes.md

 #### Providing defaults

 `Parse*` pipes expect a parameter's value to be defined.
-They throw an exception upon recieving `null` or `undefined` values.
+They throw an exception upon receiving `null` or `undefined` values.
 To allow an endpoint to accept parameter absence in queries we have to provide a default value which would get injected before `Parse*` pipes operate on these values.
 The `DefaultValuePipe` was introduced into Nest for that purpose.

 ```typescript
 @@filename()